-Using bibliographic management programs, such as EndNote Web, to keep track of your references helps you organize them, link them to full text articles, and also share your "library" with others.
-The "Cite While You Write" feature allows you to quickly and easily format papers, bibliographies and other documents in the style of your choice - simply choose from the thousands of available styles.
+Using bibliographic management programs, such as EndNote, to keep track of your references helps you organize them, link them to full text articles, and also share your "library" with others.
+The "Cite While You Write" feature allows you to quickly and easily format references, papers, bibliographies and other documents in the style of your choice - simply choose from the thousands of available styles.

-EndNote is one of the most popular programs used at UCSD and EndNote Web is the free version of that program, albeit, not as fully featured as the purchased version.
-EndNote Web is a web-based tool that can help manage your citations and properly format the references in papers and other documents.
+EndNote is one of the most popular programs used at UCSD and EndNote Online is the free, web, version of that program, though it does not have as many features as the purchased, desktop, version.
+EndNote Online is a web-based tool that can help manage your citations and properly format the references in papers and other documents.
 It is:

 Use EndNote Web for free via the Libraries' subscription.

 If using a UCSD connected computer, go to myendnoteweb.com to create your new account.
 Once there,

 1) Click the link for Create an account.

 2) Enter the email you want to use.

 3) Fill out the short registration form and Create your login ID and password.